austinchristopher/watson-data-kits/help/faq.md

 The Travel Knowledge Kit provides access to location, description, images, and additional details of POI's around the world.
 Information on an attraction can be organized by category and combined with data on the country (languages, visa requirements, currency, electricity availability, population, time zone, and so on) an attraction belongs to or is associated with.

-## How much does it cost to use the {{site.data.keyword.knowledgekits_short}} service?
+## How much does it cost to use the {{site.data.keyword.watsondatakits_short}} service?

-You can explore {{site.data.keyword.knowledgekits_short}} extensively on the Free plan, however be aware that there are limitations.
+You can explore {{site.data.keyword.watsondatakits_short}} extensively on the Free plan, however be aware that there are limitations.

 <!-- ## What are the limits on the number of calls for each plan?  -->